chainflip-io/chainflip-eth-contracts/docs/KeyManager.md

 No description

+## `setCanValidateSig(address[] addrs)` (external)

+ Sets the specific addresses that can call isValidSig.
+This
+         function can only ever be called once!
+Yes, it's possible to frontrun this, but honestly, it's fine in practice - it just needs to be set up successfully once, which is trivial

+- `addrs`:   The addresses to whitelist

 ## `isUpdatedValidSig(struct IShared.SigData sigData, bytes32 contractMsgHash, enum IShared.KeyID keyID) → bool` (public)

  Checks the validity of a signature and msgHash, then updates _lastValidateTime